someengineering/resoto.com/docs/contributing/writing-collector-plugins.md

 ## Plugin Interface

-The plugin interface is defined by the following method:
+The plugin interface is defined as follows:

 ```python
 def collect(self) -> None: